Robot (Lost in Space): After Lost in Space

 In 2004's unsold pilot The Robinsons: Lost in Space, the Robot was not standard equipment on the Jupiter 2, but had been built by Will Robinson to protect him from bullies at school.
 Will brought it along on the journey in a partially-disassembled state, and when the mothership transporting the various Jupiter modules to a safe haven was attacked and the Jupiter 2 was cast away from the main group, Will hooked the Robot up to the ship's systems to provide them the power needed to escape the aliens.
 This Robot was of a more humanoid appearance, though missing its arms and legs (which were presumably in storage), and had shining round blue eyes in an otherwise featureless face.

-In the 2018 Netflix series, the Robot is an alien AI within a skeletal-looking body which bears only a few resemblances with earlier versions, such as his famous line and loyalty to Will, with its combat form resembling the tank from the 1998 movie.
+In the 2018 Netflix series, the Robot is an alien AI within a skeletal-looking body which bears only a few characteristics in common with earlier versions, such as his famous line and his loyalty to Will, with its combat form resembling the tank from the 1998 movie.
 The Robot was the cause of the colony ship Resolute's destruction in the beginning of the series when it came to reclaim the engine and another of its kind dubbed Scarecrow, which were powering the Resolute.
 Its attack trapped the Robinsons and other colonists on a doomed planet, but after befriending Will Robinson and developing the equivalent to a soul, it sacrificed itself to protect the Robinsons from SAR, the Second Alien Robot the Robinsons encounter.

 The Resolute and the Robot soon jumped to the Robot's home system, where it and Will are eventually reunited after SAR's destruction.
 After integrating a new alien engine into the Resolute, the Robot turned on Will after saving the dying Scarecrow from being tortured, but after failing to try and hijack the ship to return to its home planet to repair Scarecrow, it helps the children hijack a Jupiter so they can return to the planet after Hastings, a high ranking member of the crew, tried to kill them.
 The Robot stays behind to fight off Hastings and the guards so that Will and Ben Adler, a human they befriended, can return Scarecrow to their kind.
 With Ben's sacrifice, Scarecrow is reunited with his kind.